-My essay- essentially a lone individual’s cry in the wilderness- was basically finished when I became aware of William Wuttunee and Ruffled Feathers.
-Reading the book and realizing that almost every argument made in this essay was already made and articulated in better and far more blunt and authoritative form by an accomplished and intellectually muscular aboriginal lawyer, was and is heartening.
+My book- essentially a lone individual’s cry in the wilderness- was basically finished when I became aware of William Wuttunee and Ruffled Feathers.
+Reading the book and realizing that almost every argument made in this essay was already made and articulated in better and far more blunt and authoritative form by an accomplished and intellectually muscular Aboriginal lawyer, was and is heartening.
 I will be referring to Ruffled Feathers throughout this essay.

 (Is there no courageous, farseeing Indigenous leader in all of Canada’s Indigenous communities, like William Wuttunee, who would today take up and promulgate his message of unity?